dotcontract/www-dotcontract-org/app/pages/docs/modality/fixed-point-operators/index.md

     s4((s4)) -->|+signed| s5((s5))
 ```

-Even worse, evolved models might use transition depth to evade what we intend.
-How can we get a rule to apply no matter how many transitions occur?
+But how can we get a rule to apply no matter how many transitions occur?

 ## Greatest Fixed Point